Alexandra Resort in the Turks and Caicos

 History of the Outbreak

-The Zika outbreak which affected the Turks and Caicos started in 2015 in Brazil, and spread through South America and Central America, and led to a general Centers for Disease Control and Prevention (CDC, a United States government organization) warning in January 2016.
+The Zika outbreak which affected the Turks and Caicos started in 2015 in Brazil, spread through South America and Central America, and led to a general Centers for Disease Control and Prevention (CDC, a United States government organization) warning in January 2016.
 By mid-2016, cases were being identified in the Turks and Caicos, and the CDC issued an advisory advising against non-essential travel for pregnant persons or those who may become pregnant.

 By September 2016, the number of cases reached 11.